palinalif/TomoriBot/README.md

 docker compose build

 # Start TomoriBot and her database
-# For the database of the Docker version, local '.env' only needs POSTGRES_PASSWORD variable
+# For the database of the Docker version, local '.env' only needs POSTGRES_PASSWORD variable for PostgreS
 docker compose up
 ```